 Before Song Jianhan joined the Information Engineering (IE) programme at CUHK, he thought he might be trained to be a hacker.
-Jianhan recollected: ‘After I gained more knowledge through my studies in this programme, I learnt that IE has a wide spectrum of research interests, such as cyber security, wireless communications and Big Data.
+Jianhan recollected: ‘After I gained more knowledge through my studies in this programme, I learnt that IE has a wide spectrum of research interests, including cyber security, wireless communications, networking, big data and AI.
 All of the related IT applications have interesting theoretical backgrounds.
 Therefore, you will learn the technologies here, but you can also go further to explore the world behind it.’
-Jianhan will be going to the University of Texas at Austin to pursue a PhD in communications and networks.
+After graduation, Jianhan continues his PhD study at the University of Texas at Austin, working on the integration of wireless network scheduling with machine learning methodologies.

-Prof. Sean Tang, Programme Director of IE, said, ‘The IE programme educates and nurtures engineering professionals, researchers and leaders for the present and future Information World.
-We train our students to be well-versed in the areas of communications systems and networks, Internet engineering, cybersecurity, mobile and cloud computing, multimedia processing, Big Data systems and applications as well as software engineering.’
+Prof. Calvin Chan, the Chairman of Department of Information Engineering, said, ‘The IE programme educates and nurtures engineering professionals, researchers and leaders for the present and future Information World.
+We train our students to be well-versed in the areas of communications systems and networks, Internet engineering, cybersecurity, mobile and cloud computing, multimedia processing, big data / AI systems and applications as well as software engineering.’

-Professor Tang pointed out that, “According to a 2015 Harvard Business Review Analytic Services Report titled ‘Digital Transformation of Business’, Mobility, Social, Cloud and Big Data are the four mega technological trends that will dominate the coming decade.
+Professor Chan pointed out that, ‘According to a recent Harvard Business Review Analytic Services Report titled “Digital Transformation of Business”, Mobility, Social, Cloud and Big Data are the four mega technological trends that will dominate the coming decade.
 These emerging areas align extremely well with the core strengths and strategic development directions of the IE programme.
-We are confident that we will continue to nurture innovators and engineering leaders who can manage and create new information technologies to serve all disciplines, meeting the society’s great demand for such talents in the years to come.”
+We are confident that we will continue to nurture innovators and engineering leaders who can manage and create new information technologies to serve all disciplines, meeting the society’s great demand for such talents in the years to come.’

 He continued, ‘The IE programme combines the fundamentals of Electrical Engineering and Computer Science in one major.
 Such inter-disciplinary nature is unique amongst all ICT-related programmes offered by the universities in Hong Kong.
 The IE curriculum not only offers solid foundation training in these two disciplines but also provides the broadest set of electives for our students to choose from.
 The unparalleled flexibility offered by the IE curriculum enables our students to tailor their studies according to each individual’s academic interest and professional development plan.’